Apartment Complex and Gated Communities:

 (We do not hire, refer, or train Courtesy Officers)

-Over the past several years there has been an increasing use of the title “Courtesy Officer” in apartment properties in an effort to deflect any appearance of having “Security”.
+Over the past several years security experts have seen an increasing use of the title “Courtesy Officer” in apartment properties in an effort to deflect any appearance of having “Security”.
 This shift has been prompted by the (unfounded) belief that a job title change could reduce the property’s liability and even lower their tenant’s expectations.
+Litigation has proved otherwise.

 The problem lies in the fact that the Courtesy Officer is, by their very nature, a law enforcement officer who is there to provide security functions on the property.
 The courts tend to work quickly through the contentions of property management that no “security” is provided even though the primary job requirement of the courtesy officer is that they be currently employed as a police officer.
 The fact that they are also provided a reduced rent or rent free apartment in exchange for their services tends to highlight their real purpose.